WordPress or Shopify: which platform is better for building your ecommerce store?

 Shopify POS (Point of Sale) is an application that allows you to sell products in person at a physical store, trade show, pop-up shop, or other events.
 You can accept payments with your iPhone, iPad, or Android device using the POS app.

-WordPress is by far one of the most popular domains on the internet and a favorite blogging platform for many.
-There’s often a little confusion between WordPress.com and WordPress.org, so let’s start there before we walk you through how WordPress can be used for ecommerce.
+WordPress is by far one of the most popular domains on the internet and a favorite blogging platform for many, with its very own ecommerce arm called WooCommerce.

 WordPress.com is a content management system (CMS) that helps you build a website using WordPress software.
 WordPress.org is the software itself, and you use this software to build and maintain your own independently-hosted website.